RL ROLAND LOPEZ

 end

-Loading and processing large datasets in Ruby is less efficient due to object instantiation and array operations.
+Loading and processing big datasets in Ruby is slow: object instantiation plus array work.

 # app/models/user.rb